 Single-use plastic items are the biggest single group of waste found on sea shores: products such as plastic cutlery, drink bottles, cigarette butts or cotton buds make up almost half of all sea litter.

-A total ban is proposed for single-use plastic items for which alternatives in other materials are already readily available: cotton buds, cutlery, plates, straws, drink stirrers and balloon sticks.
+To address this issue, the EU has implemented a total ban for single-use plastic items for which alternatives in other materials are already readily available: cotton buds, cutlery, plates, straws, drink stirrers and balloon sticks.
 MEPs also added oxo-degradable plastic products and fast food containers made out of polystyrene to the list .

-- Labelling requirements for sanitary towels, wet wipes and balloons to alert users to their correct disposal
+- Labelling requirements for tobacco products with filters, plastic cups, sanitary towels and wet wipes to alert users to their correct disposal

 For fishing gear, which accounts for 27% of sea litter, producers would need to cover the costs of waste management from port reception facilities.
 EU countries should also collect at least 50% of lost fishing gear per year and recycle 15% of it by 2025.

 Impact of marine litter on fisheries

 In a resolution adopted on 25 March, the European Parliament is calling for measures to urgently reduce marine litter, including more restrictions on single-use plastics and increasing the use of sustainably made materials designed for fishing gear.